 Eli Sabag v.
 Track Group, Inc., Sapinda Asia Limited and Lars Windhorst.
 On May 4, 2018, Eli Sabag filed a complaint before the Marion Superior Court in Marion County Indiana for damages and declaratory Judgment against the Company.
-The complaint seeks to enforce an "earn-out" clause in a Share Purchase Agreement ("SPA") between the Company and Sabag.
-Sabag alleges that the Company breached the SPA because it failed to pay him his earn out after it sold and leased a sufficient number of GPS devices to meet the earn-out milestone.
-In the alternative, Sabag sued the Company for breach of fiduciary duty and tortious interference, alleging that the Company avoided selling sufficient GPS devices so as to not trigger the issuance of Contingent Stock under the SPA.
-Finally, Sabag alleges that the Company was unjustly enriched because it failed to pay full value for his shares under the SPA.
-The Company believes the allegations are unfounded and without merit, and it will defend the case vigorously.
-Furthermore, according to the SPA, any disputes are to be resolved through binding arbitration and enforced in the State of Utah.
-The Company filed a motion to dismiss the Complaint and Compel Arbitration on September 5, 2018 and we are waiting on a ruling from the court.
+The complaint sought to enforce an "earn-out" clause in a Share Purchase Agreement ("SPA") between the Company and Sabag.
+In addition, Sabag sued the Company for breach of fiduciary duty and tortious interference, alleging that the Company avoided selling sufficient GPS devices so as to not trigger the issuance of contingent stock under the "earn-out" clause in the SPA.
+Finally, Sabag alleged that the Company was unjustly enriched because it failed to pay full value for his shares under the SPA.
+The Company believes the allegations are unfounded and without merit, furthermore, according to the SPA, any disputes are to be resolved through binding arbitration held in New York.
+The Company filed a motion to dismiss the complaint and compel arbitration on September 5, 2018.
+On March 29, 2019, the Marion Superior Court ruled in favor of the Company and dismissed all claims against the Company without prejudice.

 Erick Cerda v.
-Track Group, Inc. On July 25, 2018, former employee Erick Cerda ("Plaintiff") filed a complaint in the United States District Court for the Northern District of Illinois, Case No. 18-CV-05075, against the Company alleging violations of Title VII of the Civil Rights Act of 1964 ("Title VII") and the Age Discrimination in Employment Act ("ADEA").
-Plaintiff seeks injunctive relief and monetary damages in an unspecific amount.
-On October 5, 2018, the Company filed its answer and affirmative defenses to Plaintiff's First Amended Complaint denying Plaintiff's allegations in their entirety.
-The Company believes that Plaintiff's allegations are unfounded and without merit.
+Track Group, Inc. On July 25, 2018, former employee Erick Cerda, the plaintiff, filed a complaint against the Company in the United States District Court for the Northern District of Illinois, Case No. 18-CV-05075, alleging violations of Title VII of the Civil Rights Act of 1964 and the Age Discrimination in Employment Act.
+Plaintiff sought injunctive relief and monetary damages in an unspecified amount.
+To avoid the costs and uncertainties of prolonged litigation, the parties reached a settlement, which was finalized on June 4, 2019 and paid in June 2019.
+On July 22, 2019, the case was dismissed with prejudice as a result of the settlement.